 Mentoring is provided for all high school students as well as for Opportunity Youth enrolled in the YouthBuild/AmeriCorps program.

-Other Supports include transportation, on-site child care, meals, health and wellness support.
+Other Supports include transportation, meals, health and wellness support.

 Social work services are provided by social work students in partnership with Metropolitan University.